piam/bjc-course/curriculum/04-Internet/readings/01-internet.md

 Notice that the RTT numbers are not the same, can you imagine why the time for a packet to get there and back would vary?

 Answer:

-!One reason could be that the network maybe more or less congested, much like a traffic jam.
+!
+One reason could be that the network maybe more or less congested, much like a traffic jam.

 Show your TA: